cmac038/ecdysis/README.md

 ### Installation

-Ensure python3 is installed by running the following from the terminal (UNIX-based systems):
+Ensure python3 is installed by running the following from the terminal:

 ```
 python3 --version